annoviko/pyclustering/PKG-INFO.rst

 **pyclustering** is a Python, C++ data mining library (clustering algorithm, oscillatory networks, neural networks).
 The library provides Python and C++ implementations (via CCORE library) of each algorithm or model.
-CCORE library is a part of pyclustering and supported only for 32, 64-bit Linux and 32, 64-bit Windows operating systems.
+CCORE library is a part of pyclustering and supported for Linux, Windows and MacOS operating systems.

 Official repository: https://github.com/annoviko/pyclustering/